ahmedcs/SICC/InstallME.md

 # OpenvSwitch version

-You need to apply the patch that comes along with the source files to the "datapath" subfolder of the OpenVswitch source directory
+You need to apply the patch that comes along with the source files to the "datapath" subfolder of the OpenvSwitch source directory.
+Notice that, the patch is customized to openvswitch version 2.4.0 and it may/may not work for other versions.
+If you are applying the patch to a different version, please read the patch file and update manually (few locations is updated).

+The patch updates these files: (actions.c, datapath.c, datapath.h, Makefile.in, Module.mk)

 Then you need to issue the patch command to patch (actions.c datapath.c, datapath.h, Makefile.in, Module.mk):